-Teens Who Have a Family Member with Cancer
+Support for Teens When a Family Member Has Cancer

-If you are a teen – and your parent or sibling has cancer – this information can help prepare you for some of the things you may face in the coming months.
-While there is a team of people working hard to help your family member get better -- there are also people available to help you.
-No one should go through this alone.
+If you are a teen and your parent or sibling has cancer, this information can help prepare you for some of the things you may face in the coming months.
+While there is a team of people working hard to help your family member get better, there are also people available to help you.
+No one should go through this experience feeling alone.

-You may want to talk with others in your family about the information you find here.
+You may want to talk with others in your family about the information you find on this page.
 It may help you bring up something that’s on your mind.
 For starters, focus on these facts:

 - Many people survive cancer.
 There are over 14 million cancer survivors in the U.S. and scientists are discovering better cancer treatments.

 - You are not alone.
 Right now, it might seem that no one else in the world feels the way you do.
 In a way, you are right.
 No one can feel exactly like you do.
 But it might help to know that many teens have a family member with cancer.
 Talking to other teens who are facing similar challenges may help you sort out your feelings.

 - Balance is important.
 Many teens feel like the experience of having a sibling or parent with cancer is always on their mind.
 Others try to avoid it altogether.
 Try to strike a balance.
 You can be concerned and still stay connected with friends and activities that you care about.

 - Knowledge is power.
 It can help to learn more about the type of cancer your family member has and how it will be treated.
 Sometimes what you imagine is actually worse than the reality.

 - You can give comfort.
 Sometimes you will be strong for your family and sometimes people in your family will be strong for you.

 Finding Ways to Cope When a Family Member Has Cancer